 The Jefferson Township Fire Department's paramedics and emergency medical technicians (EMTs) provide emergency medical services (EMS) to township residents, workers and visitors.
-With the population more than doubling in the past decade, the fire department has continuously added EMS personnel, equipment and supplies during that time to keep up with demands for service, yet doing so in a cost-effective manner.
+With the population more than doubling in recent decades, the township has continuously added EMS personnel, equipment and supplies during that time to keep up with demands for service, yet doing so in a cost-effective manner.

 Jefferson Township is able to provide advanced life support equipment and paramedics whether responding by engine, or medic vehicle.
 Dr. Paul Zeeb is the medical director and is a board-certified physician with more than 30 years of experience in emergency medical services.